 A 1 Month Old Baby Sleep Schedule Involves Sleeping Most of the Day

-Babies are born with maternal melatonin, which, in the beginning makes them sleepy pretty much around the clock.
-During the day, baby will be awake for just 40 to 90 minutes at a time.
+Babies are born with maternal melatonin.
+This is why your 1-month-old baby is sleepy pretty much around the clock.
+During the day, the baby will be awake for just 40 to 90 minutes at a time.
 Don’t push this, as overtired babies are more difficult to settle down to sleep.
 And use this early stage to cue into your baby’s “I’m tired” signals.
 It will come in handy down the road.

 New Babies Have Days and Nights Backward

 Your baby comes into the world with the opposite sleep schedule as yours.
-In utero, most babies are lulled to sleep by mom’s movements during the day, and become active at night, when mom’s more settled and relaxed.
-Help baby shift by ensuring there’s plenty of light and social interaction during the day.
+In utero, most babies are lulled to sleep by mom’s movements during the day and become active at night, when mom’s more settled and relaxed.
+Help your newborn baby shift sleeping schedules by ensuring there’s plenty of light and social interaction during the day.
 Also, by waking him every 2-3 hours during the day to feed, so his or her body gets used to taking in plenty of calories during the day.
-At night, from approximately 7:00 p.m. to 7:00 a.m., make baby’s environment dimmer and less stimulating, with quick feeds and changings before putting him right back to bed.
+At night, from approximately 7:00 p.m. to 7:00 a.m., make the baby’s environment dimmer and less stimulating, with quick feeds and changes before putting him right back to bed.

 Baby’s Stomach Size Dictates Sleep

 Until a baby weighs nine pounds, they physically can’t sleep for more than 5 hours in one stretch — since their stomach is simply too small to go that long between feedings.
-At night, expect a one-month-old to need to feed every three to four hours.
+At night, expect a one-month-old baby to need to feed every three to four hours.

 It’s Too Soon to Sleep Train